pnp/blog/content/post/introduction-to-tokens.md

 You may be thinking: I just decoded a token on a webpage - how is that secure?
 JWTs are typically \"signed\" (not encrypted) with an algorithm and private key by the issuer of the token.
-This doesn\'t stop any of the payload or header from being decoded as the aim of a token isn\'t to hide information, but provide validity to it.
+This doesn't stop any of the payload or header from being decoded as the aim of a token isn't to hide information, but provide validity to it.
 > Never store secret information in a payload of a token as it can be
 > easily decoded.